f2calv/gha-dotnet-nuget/README.md

 - GITHUB_TOKEN, built-in GitHub Actions token i.e. `${{ secrets.GITHUB_TOKEN }}`, required parameter.
 - NUGET_API_KEY, API key for your public NuGet account i.e. `${{ secrets.NUGET_API_KEY }}`, without this the NuGet package publish steps will be skipped.
-- BuildConfiguration, .NET Build configuration parameter i.e. `Debug` or `Release`, default is `Release`
+- version, NuGet package version e.g. 1.2.301-feature-my-feature.12
+- configuration, .NET Configuration e.g. Debug or Release
+- solution-name, Specify exactly which .NET solution or project to build when multiple exist. e.g. MySolution.sln or MyProject.csproj
-- PublishPreview, publish a pre-release package from a non-default branch - i.e. `true` or `false`, default is `false`
+- publish-preview, publish a pre-release package from a non-default branch - i.e. `true` or `false`, default is `false`

 ## Outputs

-- SemVer, a simple semantic version created by the [GitVersion](https://github.com/GitTools/GitVersion) tool, i.e. 1.2.3
-- FullSemVer, full semantic version plus branch name created by [GitVersion](https://github.com/GitTools/GitVersion) tool, i.e. 1.2.3-feature-bugfix-123
-- BuildConfiguration, final build configuration that was used in the build, i.e. `Debug` or `Release`
+- configuration, final build configuration that was used in the build, i.e. `Debug` or `Release`
   Note: Why?
 When passing in BuildConfiguration via a `workflow_dispatch` there is the potential for the inbound parameter to be an empty string.